 “Gold medals aren’t really made of gold.
 They’re made of sweat, determination, and a hard-to-find alloy called guts.”- Dan Gable.

 The love for sports in India started pretty long ago.
 We have always been the nation which celebrates every sport with a lot of enthusiasm and love.
 But we often forget that India has been producing some of its finest sports personalities for ages now.

 He is fondly called, ‘The Wall’ for a reason.
 The former Indian skipper and batsman had his share of hurdles before he became the mentor to the Under 19’s.
 Dravid created history and his partnership with VVS Laxman at the Eden Gardens in 2001.

-Bhutia is the first Indian footballer who signed a contract with a European club.
+Bhutia is the first Indian footballer who signed a contract with a European Club.
 He was perhaps the only footballer who became an inspiration to the cricket-obsessed country.
-The Sikkim Club has now appointed Bhutia as the manager.
+The Sikkim Club had even appointed him as the manager.

-3. Gopichand: He won the National Badminton Championship in 1996 and since then he won the championship 5 times in a row until 2000.
+He won the National Badminton Championship in 1996 and since then he won the championship 5 times in a row until 2000.
 Gopichand won the All England Open Badminton Championship, 2001, held at Birmingham and became the second Indian to win it after Prakash Padukone.

 She was the first Indian to win a medal in World Championships in Athletics held in Paris.
-She was born in an orthodox family but her father always encouraged her.
+She was born in an orthodox family, but her father always encouraged her.
 Anju started with Heptathlon and later started concentrating on her jump events.

 Our country produces heaps of talented players in every sport and we should always celebrate every little victory.
 These players will then get the motivation to win more for the country.
-These were the 4 sports personalities, I think, we would all love to see come back and mesmerize us again with their beautiful game but alas, not every thought becomes a reality.
+These were the 4 sports personalities, I think, we would all love to see come back and mesmerize us again with their beautiful game but alas, not every dream becomes a reality.
 Tell us who do you think should play for us again?